Coherent structures in nonlocal systems -- functional analytic tools: Fredholm Properties of a Nonlocal Operator

 \it Furthermore, when $\T_\A$ is Fredholm, its index depends only on the limits $A^\pm$ and $ K^\pm(\cdot)$ defined in Hypothesis \ref{hyp1}.

 If $A$ is continuous, the analogous result holds for $\T_{\A^C}$.

 \end{Theorem}

-Note that the above theorem essentially suggests that loss of compactness happens for two reasons---spatial infinity, and pointwise lack of invertibility in the principal part.
+Note that the above theorem essentially suggests that loss of compactness happens for two reasons---noncompactness of the domain, and pointwise lack of invertibility in the principal part.
 The former is a well-known source of non-compactness, but the latter is not present in the results of \cite{faye2014fredholm}, where the principal part is a differential operator.